Banded lampeye: Habitat and biology

 The banded lampeye is a sedentary, benthopelagic fish.
 It is found in brackish water in coastal swamps, river mouths, lagoons and mangroves and is rarely recorded in either pure freshwater or pur marine water.
 It is a carnivorous species which feeds on insect larvae, small aquatic insects, small crustaceans, and worms.
 This species is not a live bearer and the females scatter their eggs over plants when spawning, the eggs sticking to the plants.
 They can live for up to five years in captivity.

 Taxonomy

 Currently the only member of Aplocheilichthys, this genus formerly included numerous other species that now are placed in Foerschichthys, Lacustricola, Micropanchax, Pantanodon, Plataplochilus, Poropanchax and Rhexipanchax.
-The 5th edition of Fishes of the World places the genus Aplocheilichthys in the monotypic subfamily Aplocheilichythinae but other authorities place this taxon in the family Procatopodidae.
+The 5th edition of Fishes of the World places the genus Aplocheilichthys in the monotypic subfamily Aplocheilichythinae but other authorities place this taxon in the subfamily Procatopodinae.